-- The fifth Business Day following receipt by the Subordination Agent of a Termination Notice from such Liquidity Provider (see "-Liquidity Events of Default"). - The fifth Business Day following receipt by the Subordination Agent of a Special Termination Notice from such Liquidity Provider. - · The date on which no amount is or may (by reason of reinstatement) become available for drawing under such Liquidity Facility.
+- The fifth Business Day following receipt by the Subordination Agent of a Termination Notice from such Liquidity Provider (see "-Liquidity Events of Default"). - The fifth Business Day following receipt by the Subordination Agent of a Special Termination Notice from such Liquidity Provider. - The date on which no amount is or may (by reason of reinstatement) become available for drawing under such Liquidity Facility.

 Each Liquidity Facility provides that it will be extended automatically for additional one-year periods unless the applicable Liquidity Provider advises the Subordination Agent 25 days prior to its then-scheduled expiration date that the expiration date will not be extended.
-The Intercreditor Agreement will provide that the Liquidity Facility for any applicable Trust may be replaced if such Liquidity Facility is scheduled to expire earlier than 15 days after the Final Maturity Date for the Certificates of such Trust and the expiration date of such Liquidity Facility is not extended by the 25th day prior to its then-scheduled expiration date, such Liquidity Facility will be drawn in full up to the then Maximum Available Commitment under such Liquidity Facility (the "Non-Extension Drawing").
+The Intercreditor Agreement will provide that the Liquidity Facility for any applicable Trust may be replaced if such Liquidity Facility is scheduled to expire earlier than 15 days after the Final Maturity Date for the Certificates of such Trust and the expiration date of such Liquidity Facility is not extended by the 25th day prior to its then-scheduled expiration date.
+If such Liquidity Facility is not so extended or replaced by the 25th day prior to its then-scheduled expiration date, such Liquidity Facility will be drawn in full up to the then Maximum Available Commitment under such Liquidity Facility (the "Non-Extension Drawing").
 The proceeds of the Non-Extension Drawing under any Liquidity Facility will be deposited in the Cash Collateral Account for the related Trust to be used for the same purposes and under the same circumstances, and subject to the same conditions, as cash payments of Interest Drawings under such Liquidity Facility would be used.
 (Liquidity Facilities, Section 2.02(b); Intercreditor Agreement, Section 3.5(d))